11 Weird Signs Your Body Might Not Tolerate Sugar Well

 Not everyone has a problem with sugar.
 Plenty of people add it to their coffee, or have a slice of cake, and feel a-OK.
-But then there are the rest of us; the ones who don't tolerate sugar well and feel sick, addicted, and possessed by cravings after eating and/or drinking it.
+But then there are the ones who don't tolerate sugar well and feel sick, and possibly even experience strong cravings, after eating and/or drinking it.

-Apart from affecting with your blood sugar levels, a diet high in sugar can also cause inflammation, and even mess with your hormones.
+Apart from affecting with your blood sugar levels, a diet high in sugar can also lead to inflammation, and may even mess with your hormones.
 Keep in mind, though, that not all sugars are created equal.
-"Most human beings are 'sensitive' to simple sugars because they hit the bloodstream so quickly," says personal trainer and nutritionist Amanda L. Dale, M.Ed., M.A.
+"Most human beings are 'sensitive' to simple sugars because they hit the bloodstream so quickly," Amanda L. Dale, M.Ed., M.A., a personal trainer and nutritionist, tells Bustle.
 This is why you might feel sick or crave more sugar after eating chocolate or drinking a sugary coffee, but not necessarily after eating a piece of fruit.

-If you suspect your current diet might be negatively impacting your health, then you might want to consider limiting your sugar intake, or even scrapping it from your diet altogether.
-Read on for some symptoms to watch out for, and remember that you can live without sugar, should you decide to do so.
+If you suspect your current eating habits might be negatively impacting your health, then you might want to consider limiting your sugar intake, or consulting with your doctor on how much sugar is a good amount for you.
+Read on for some symptoms to watch out for, according to experts.

 1. Your Skin Has Been Breaking Out